thebuilder/react-intersection-observer/README.md

 yarn add intersection-observer
 ```

-Then import it in your app
+Then import it in your app:

 ```js
 import 'intersection-observer'